silvacms/buildout/README.txt

 To use one of the configurations, you must create a new file called ``buildout.cfg`` in the root directory of the buildout (i.e. in the directory this ``README.txt`` file is in).
-Put these contents into the ``buildout.cfg`` file to use the ``development.cfg`` configuration::
+Put these contents into the ``buildout.cfg`` file to use the ``simple-instance.cfg`` configuration::

   [buildout]
-  extends = profiles/development.cfg
+  extends = profiles/simple-instance.cfg

-The ``development.cfg`` configuration that we use in this example is intended for local development.
+The ``simple-instance.cfg`` configuration that we use in this example is intended for a simple Silva instance.
 Most of the configuration is shared through ``base.cfg`` and only overridden where necessary.

 Create a buildout configuration file or use the initial one as a base